pmeaney/user-bridge-062625elm/README.md

 >"A centralized authentication service that enables seamless identity sharing between independent business applications."

 User Bridge is a centralized auth service that provides an (optionally) shared user system for two or more separate, related business applications.
-A person could call it "federated-authentication-service" but "user-bridge" more concise and approachable.
+One could call it "federated-authentication-service" but "user-bridge" more concise and approachable.

 This approach creates a unified user identity system while maintaining application-specific data in each app.